 In Memoir, Linda Ronstadt Describes Her 'Simple Dreams'

 With a career that spans rock, pop, country and everything in between, Linda Ronstadt knows no genre, only what her voice can accomplish.
 Her most famous recordings include "Heart Like a Wheel," "Desperado," "Faithless Love," and many more.
-But Ronstadt recently revealed that she has Parkinson's disease and can no longer sing.
+But last month, Ronstadt revealed that she has Parkinson's disease and can no longer sing.

-Her memoir, Simple Dreams, reflects on a long career that was ended by the disease years before it was diagnosed.
+Her new memoir, Simple Dreams, reflects on a long career that was ended by the disease years before it was diagnosed.
 Her conversation with Fresh Air's Terry Gross finds Ronstadt offering her frank insights on sex, drugs, and why "competition was for horse races and it never belonged in art."